 - Open Task Manager and you should see Scalefusion MDM Agent Service in running mode.

 Microsoft released a Microsoft MDM security baseline with Windows 10, version 1809; it primarily functions as the Microsoft GP-based security baseline.
-IT admins can integrate this baseline with Scalefusion MDM to support the team’s operational needs, as well as address security concerns for modern cloud-managed devices.
+IT admins can integrate this baseline with Scalefusion Windows MDM Solution to support the team’s operational needs, as well as address security concerns for modern cloud-managed devices.